-- 10. Applications: (ATF Forms 7 and 6).
-Application and Permit for Importation of Firearms, Ammunition and Implements of War (ATF Form 6, Part I).
-Release and Receipt of Imported Firearms, Ammunition and Implements of War (ATF Form 6A). - 11.
-Proof to the United States Customs and Border Protection of licensed status furnished by the importer or his agent. - 12.
+- 10. Applications: The ATF Form 7 is the application for a Federal firearms license.
+The ATF Forms 6 and 6A are the import application and permit: Application and Permit for Importation of Firearms, Ammunition and Implements of War (ATF Form 6, Part I); Release and Receipt of Imported Firearms, Ammunition and Implements of War (ATF Form 6A). - 11.
+Proof to the United States Customs and Border Protection of licensed status furnished by the importer or his agent.
+Application and Permit for Importation of Firearms, Ammunition and Implements of War (ATF Form 6, Part I); Release and Receipt of Imported Firearms, Ammunition and Implements of War (ATF Form 6A). - 12.
 Yes.
-US 150.00 (\$50 per year) for importers of firearms or ammunition other than destructive devices or ammunition.
-US\$ 3,000.00 (\$1000 per year) for importers of destructive devices or ammunition.
-These licenses are renewed every three years. - 13.
+US\$ 150.00 (\$50 per year) for importers of firearms other than destructive devices or ammunition for firearms other than destructive devices, or ammunition other than armor piercing ammunition.
+US\$ 3,000.00 (\$1000 per year) for importers of destructive devices, ammunition for destructive devices or armor piercing ammunition.
+These licenses are renewed every three years.
+Special occupational tax fees apply for NFA firearms.
+See also AECA registration fees (discussed in the below section, V(A)2). - 13.
 No.

 14. A Federal Firearms License is valid for three years from date of issuance unless revoked.
-Import Permit: one year from date of issue.
+Import Permit: two years from date of issue or until quantity approved for import is brought in, whichever comes first.
 The validity of a license can be extended by renewal application for license and new application for import permit.